Theology of Søren Kierkegaard

-The theology of Søren Kierkegaard has been a major influence in the development of 20th century theology.
-Søren Kierkegaard (1813–1855) was a 19th-century Danish philosopher who has been generally considered the "Father of Existentialism".
-During his later years (1848–1855), most of his writings shifted from philosophical in nature to religious.
+Søren Kierkegaard's theology has been a major influence in the development of 20th century theology.
+Søren Kierkegaard (1813–1855) was a 19th century Danish philosopher who has been generally considered the "Father of Existentialism".
+During his later years (1848–1855), most of his writings shifted from being philosophical in nature to being religious.

-Kierkegaard's theology focuses on the single individual in relation to a known God based on a subjective truth.
-Many of his writings were a directed assault against all of Christendom, Christianity as a political and social entity.
+Kierkegaard's theology focuses on the single individual in relation to an unprovable, yet known God.
+Much of his writings were a directed assault against all of Christendom, Christianity as a political and social entity.
 His target was the Danish State Church, which represented Christendom in Denmark.
 Christendom, in Kierkegaard's view, made individuals lazy in their religion.
 Many of the citizens were officially "Christians", without having any idea of what it meant to be a Christian.
 Kierkegaard attempted to awaken Christians to the need for unconditional religious commitment.
-However, he was also against party spirit in religion as well as other areas of study and system building.

 Religious background

 Kierkegaard

 Søren Kierkegaard was born to a Lutheran Protestant family.
-His father, Michael Pederson Kierkegaard, was a Lutheran Pietist, but he questioned how God could let him suffer so much.
-One day, he climbed a mountain and cursed God.
+His father, Michael Pederson Kierkegaard, was a Lutheran Pietist, but questioned how God could let him suffer so much.
+One day, he climbed a mount and cursed God.
 For this sin, Michael believed that a family curse was placed upon him, that none of his children would live a full life.
 And indeed, Kierkegaard's family suffered with early deaths of Søren's siblings, ranging from childbirth to the age of 25.
 Only Søren and his brother Peter survived past 25.
-His father died in 1838, but before his death, he asked Søren to become a pastor.
+His father died in 1838 but before his death, he asked Søren to become a pastor.
 Søren was deeply influenced by his father's religious experience and life, and felt obligated to fulfill his wish.
 In 1840, Søren was awarded his theology degree and although Søren was eligible to become a pastor, he decided to pursue a degree in philosophy instead.